 Ryobi Power Brush Presents a Preferable Alternative to Hand Scrubbing and Elbow Grease

 For such a seemingly simple tool, the Ryobi P4510 Power Scrubber has made a pretty big impression around our office.
-See, we have a ton of things that could use an old fashioned scrub-down, but who has the time?
-With the Ryobi Power Scrubber, we’ve been able to take the time to get some cleaning done because it really hasn’t taken that much at all.
+See, we have a ton of things that could use an old-fashioned scrub-down, but who has the time?
+With various Ryobi Power Scrubbers, we’ve been able to take the time to get some cleaning done because it really hasn’t taken that much at all.